 How do we know which pannier is best for the job?
-Because we were ruthless in our testing of these ten different models.
+Because we were ruthless in our testing of these 11 different models.
 Each pannier was subject to a series of tests and trials that were designed to push the limits of their performance.
-They endured a month of extensive off-road (there were no paved surfaces for 60 miles) testing in the Wrangell Mountains of Alaska to prove their salt.
+They endured day-to-day use on the streets and bikes paths around Santa Barbara, and a month of extensive off-road (there were no paved surfaces for 60 miles) testing in the Wrangell Mountains of Alaska.
 We invite you to read through our categorical breakdown of each test below.

-Each pannier is unique in how it attaches to your rack.
-Even if they are utilizing similar mechanics, each bag has its own nuances that can add to or take away from overall sturdiness and usability.
-Firstly, we would test the ease of mounting and dismounting for each pannier.
-After removing it from the box, we timed how long it took to get each pannier securely fastened to a bike frame—including the time it took to assemble or tweak hardware before use.
-Naturally, we gave lesser scores to models who had a steep learning curve or weren't ready for use out-of-the-box.
+Each pannier is unique in how it attaches to your bike rack.
+Even if they are utilizing similar mounting systems, each bag has its own nuances that can add to or take away from overall sturdiness and usability.
+First, we tested the ease of mounting and dismounting each pannier.
+After removing it from the box, we timed how long it took to get each pannier securely fastened to a bike frame, including the time it took to assemble or adjust hardware before use.
+Naturally, we gave lesser scores to models who had a steep learning curve or weren't ready for use right out-of-the-box.

-Secondly, we tested how quickly we could secure it to a different rack.
-This test was necessary to ascertain whether or not the pannier was compatible with a wide variety of racks.
-Some models, like the Ortlieb Back-Roller Classic, require additional hardware to accommodate racks of different sizes while others, like the Timbuk2 Tandem, are universally sized.
+Next, we tested how quickly we could secure each pannier to a different rack to determine if certain models have any compatibility issues with certain types of racks.
+Some models, like the Ortlieb Back Roller Classic, come with additional hardware pieces to accommodate racks of different sizes, while others, like the Timbuk2 Tandem, are universally sized.
 We gave higher scores to panniers that work on various rigs without fussing to change mounting hardware.

-Lastly, we tested how secure each bags mounting system was once attached to the bike.
+Finally, we tested how secure each bag felt once attached to the bike.
 This was accomplished by securing the pannier with a full load and then riding down a steep, bumpy decline at full speed.
 As the bike bounced over rocks and ruts, we listened for vibrations and rattles and checked to see that the pannier remained attached.
 Once the test was complete, we inspected the mounting hardware to see if there was any shifting, jarring, or detachment.

-This metric was a bit more subjective than the rest.
-While storage ability is a primary concern when selecting a pannier, we had different expectations for the various categories of touring, commuting, and townie panniers.
+This metric is a bit more subjective than the rest.
+While storage ability is a primary concern when selecting a pannier, we had different expectations for the various categories of touring, commuting, and urban panniers.
 Each pannier was subject to the same storage tests, though we adjusted the parameters slightly to reflect each model's intended use.

 Ease of Use